Gargamelle

 Gargamelle was a heavy liquid bubble chamber detector in operation at CERN between 1970 and 1979.
 It was designed to detect neutrinos and antineutrinos, which were produced with a beam from the Proton Synchrotron (PS) between 1970 and 1976, before the detector was moved to the Super Proton Synchrotron (SPS).
-In 1979 an irreparable crack was discovered in the bubble chamber, and the detector was decommissioned.
+In 1979, an irreparable crack was discovered in the bubble chamber, and the detector was decommissioned.
 It is currently part of the "Microcosm" exhibition at CERN, open to the public.

-Gargamelle is famous for being the experiment where neutral currents were discovered.
+Gargamelle is notable for being the experiment to discover neutral currents.
 Found in July 1973, neutral currents were the first experimental indication of the existence of the Z^{0} boson, and consequently a major step towards the verification of the electroweak theory.

 Gargamelle can refer to both the bubble chamber detector itself, or the high-energy physics experiment by the same name.
 The name itself is derived from a 16th-century novel by François Rabelais, The Life of Gargantua and of Pantagruel, in which the giantess Gargamelle is the mother of Gargantua.